carlo-zhang/website/content/en/docs/tasks/access-application-cluster/ingress-minikube.md

     After you make this change, your web browser sends requests for hello-world.info URLs to Minikube.

-1. Verify that the Ingress controller is directing traffic:
+1. Verify that the Ingress controller is directing traffic（nodeport port with Ingress）:

     ```shell
-    curl hello-world.info
+    curl hello-world.info:30078
     ```

     You should see: